acquia/http-hmac-php/README.md

 Securing RESTful web APIs is challenging.
-This library is intended to simplify implementing an authentication system to your API that balances security and simplicity while using code that can be reused in client-side libraries as well.
+This library is intended to simplify implementing an authentication system to your API that balances security and simplicity using code that can be reused in client-side libraries as well.

 HMAC authentication is a shared-secret cryptography method where signatures are generated on the client side and validated by the server in order to